bioconnector/workshops/CONTRIBUTING.markdown

 ### Other info/tips/gotchas

 - The site's configuration is controlled by `_site.yml`.
 See the [RMarkdown websites documentation](http://rmarkdown.rstudio.com/rmarkdown_websites.html) for more information.
 The navigation bar is controlled by this file, as well as various output parameters.
 I'm using icons from [Font Awesome](http://fontawesome.io/) reading in the CSS from a CDN.
 - Note that the `exclude` list in `_site.yml` will _not_ stop .md or .Rmd files from being rendered.
 You can disable rendering of a .md/.Rmd by renaming it with a preceding `_`.
+This is handy for in-development lessons you won't want to render just yet.
 - I wanted README and CONTRIBUTING files in the repo, using markdown formatting such that they're rendered nicely on GitHub, but I didn't want these files to be rendered as HTML to the resulting output directory.
 GitHub will render files ending in `.markdown`, but these files are not rendered by RMarkdown/RStudio.
 These files are also excluded in the `_site.yml` config.
 - I recommend setting `knitr::opts_chunk$set(cache=TRUE)` in the global options for each .Rmd file.
 Every little bit helps when rendering many files after cleaning.
 - Put any helpful resources in [help.md](help.md).